What You Should Know About the Types of Epoxy

-It seems logical that creating with resin means that your first step is choosing a resin for your project.
+It makes total sense when creating with resin that your first step is choosing a resin.
 Like you can’t make a resin project without the resin.
-But here you are.
-You’ve never worked with resin.
-You really want to try it but don’t know where to start.
+But maybe you’ve never worked with resin, and you don’t know where to start.
 With so many types of epoxy resin, how are you supposed to know which one to use?

 Or maybe you didn’t even realize there are different types of epoxy resin.

-Unfortunately, no. There is no one size fits all resin.
+Unfortunately, no. There is no one-size-fits-all all resin.

-Making something beautiful means understanding the differences between epoxy formulas BEFORE you buy resin so you can choose the RIGHT one for what you want to make.
+Making something beautiful means understanding the differences between epoxy formulas BEFORE you buy resin so you can choose the RIGHT one for what you’re making.

 What’s the difference between the types of epoxy resin?